 David Silk regularly represents clients before municipal, state and federal agencies on land use, zoning, and environmental matters.
-He has 30 years of experience on property taxation appeals representing both taxpayers and municipalities with regard to commercial and industrial properties.
+He has over 30 years of experience on property taxation appeals representing both taxpayers and municipalities with regard to commercial, industrial and exempt properties.
 He advises individuals, businesses and nonprofits on a wide range of property, membership and contract related issues.
 David represents individuals and entities on property, probate and estate related matters, including issues arising out of the joint ownership of property, boundary disputes, easements, adverse possession, title, zoning and riparian access issues (docks, moorings and navigation) arising out of ownership of waterfront property.
 He also assists clients with respect to issues arising out of the common ownership of property.

 David also provides alternative dispute resolution services, including mediation to individuals and businesses on a wide range of matters and, in particular, property disputes, land and water use related matters and property tax valuation disputes.
 He serves on several rosters of the Court Alternative Dispute Resolution Service (CADRES).